CMG Claims It Is Using Device Microphones to Target Ads 404media.co

 Update: I received a vague statement from CMG which did not answer anything I asked.
 The company says “CMG businesses do not listen to any conversations or have access to anything beyond a third-party aggregated, anonymized and fully encrypted data set that can be used for ad placement” and it is “committed to ensuring our marketing is clear and transparent”.

 Update: MindSift, a marketing firm with a suspiciously light website, also bragged about being able to target ads based on things people are saying in the real world.
 I am not convinced anybody is actually doing this.
-It feels to me like marketing bullshit which ad tech providers pretend to have; they can get away with it because many people already believe this is happening, and there is no way to prove it is not.
+It feels to me like marketing bullshit from ad tech providers which pretend to have a super secret proprietary technology; they can get away with it because many people already believe this is happening, and there is no way to prove it is not.
 Still, these businesses clearly believe marketers want to hear they can target advertising based on conversations in people’s homes.
 That does not say good things about the advertising and marketing industry.